 Aside from a better vocabulary?
 Lots.

-After the results are tallied for the school year, winners will be announced in May 2017.
+After the results are tallied for the school year, winners will be announced in May 2020.
 The top middle school and high school will be awarded Championship Trophies at a special ceremony held at each school.
-In addition, the top 100 students at the winning schools will each be awarded a medal celebrating their achievement.
+The top 100 students at the winning schools will each be awarded a medal celebrating their achievement.

 All students attending K-12 schools in the United States and Canada are eligible to participate.
 Simply sign up for Vocabulary.com and select your school when you create your profile.
 Read the full contest rules for details.

-During the 2015-16 school year, students at more than 23,000 schools around the U.S. and Canada participated in monthly leaderboard contests.
-This year we expect even more schools to participate as students compete to win their state and national contests.
+During the 2018-19 school year, students at more than 39,000 schools around the U.S. and Canada participated.
+This year we expect even more schools to participate as students compete to win their county, state, and national contests.